Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus humanoid robot sorting 4680 battery cells at Tesla Gigafactory, demonstrating real-world industrial task capability with precise manipulation of small cylindrical components

-Optimus sorting 4680 battery cells at Tesla's Gigafactory — one of the real-world factory tasks now performed autonomously by over 1,000 deployed units.
+Optimus sorting 4680 battery cells at Tesla's Gigafactory — one of the tasks performed by deployed units for training data collection.

 Lighter, More Efficient Frame

 Gen 3 features a significantly lighter frame at 57kg (125 lbs), down from Gen 2's 73kg.
-This weight reduction, combined with improved actuators, enables longer operating periods without fatigue and more agile movements.
+This 22% weight reduction enables longer operating periods and more agile movements.

-• 1,000+ Optimus units are operating within Tesla factories at Fremont and Giga Texas
+• Optimus units operating in Tesla factories at Fremont and Giga Texas — primarily for learning and data collection (per Musk's Jan 28 earnings call)

-• A dedicated 10-million-unit-per-year production facility is under construction at Giga Texas
+• Dedicated 10-million-unit-per-year facility under construction at Giga Texas

-• First commercial customers expected in late 2026
+• First commercial customers (external companies) expected late 2026

 Leadership Change

-In June 2025, Milan Kovac, head of the Optimus program since 2022, departed to spend time with family.
-Ashok Elluswamy, Tesla's VP of AI Software and leader of the Autopilot/FSD teams, took over responsibility for Optimus.
-This appointment reflects the tight integration between Tesla's automotive AI and robotics initiatives.
+In June 2025, Milan Kovac, head of Optimus since 2022, departed.
+Ashok Elluswamy, Tesla's VP of AI Software and Autopilot/FSD leader, took over.
+This reflects the tight integration between Tesla's automotive AI and robotics.

 🤖 Optimus Gen 2 (2023-2024)